wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

 <a target="_blank" href="https://www.linkedin.com/in/alextoussaint">Alex Toussaint</a> (<a target="_blank" href="https://twitter.com/alextoussaint">@alextoussaint</a>), VP Product Management – Einstein Analytics

 <a target="_blank" href="https://www.linkedin.com/in/mikegerholdt/">Mike Gerholdt</a>, Director of Evangelism

+Simon Mulcahy, Chief Innovation Office:

+   * <a target="_blank" href="https://www.salesforce.com/video/3071488/">Video: Bridging the Trust Gap in the 4th Industrial Revolution</a> July 24, 2018 talks with the World Economic Forum.

 <a target="_blank" href="https://www.linkedin.com/in/tiffanibova">Tiffani Bova</a> (<a target="_blank" href="https://twitter.com/Tiffani_Bova/">@Tiffani_Bova</a>), Global, Customer Growth and Innovation Evangelist